What Is an HMO?

 When you first sign up for an HMO health plan, you choose, or are assigned, a PCP who's part of a medical group or independent practice association.

 Each person on your plan can pick a PCP.
-A PCP most often focus on general internal medicine or family medicine.
-Women and girls can choose an obstetrician/ gynecologist (OB/GYN) as their PCP.
+A PCP most often focuses on general internal medicine, family medicine or obstetrics/gynecology (OB/GYN).
 Older adults can choose a geriatric doctor.
 Children can have a pediatrician.

-If you're a member, you can find your PCP or your medical group listed on the front of your member ID card.
-You can also log in to Blue Access for MembersSM for a personalized search based on your health plan and network.
+If you're a member, you can find your PCP or your medical group listed on your member ID card.
+You can also log in to your online member account for a personalized search based on your health plan and network.

 Your Health Partner

 • If you're a new patient, see your PCP right away.
 When you make your first appointment, let the doctor's office know you're a new patient.
-Going right away will help avoid delays when you’re sick or need a referral.
+Going to your new patient appointment right away will help avoid delays in getting an appointment when you’re sick or need a referral.

 • Get a referral.
-If you need to see a specialist or behavioral health care provider, your PCP will refer you to one.
+If you need to see a specialist, your PCP will refer you to one.
 Make sure the specialist or behavioral health care provider is in your network.
-Women don't need a referral to see your in-network OB/GYN.
-You’ll also need a referral to visit a hospital for non-emergency services.
-You can search Provider Finder® — our online directory — to see who is in your network.
+Women don't need a referral to see an in-network OB/GYN.
+You’ll need a referral to visit a hospital for non-emergency services.
+To find a provider or hospital in your network, log in to your account and go to Find Care.

-• Call when you need care.
+• Call your PCP when you need care.
 Your PCP should be your first stop when you need care.
 If the office is closed, call the doctor's after-hours number.
-For common illness and injury, like a cold, flu, minor cuts or burns, they’ll either fit you into their schedule or refer you to another doctor or clinic.
-In some cases, they may have you go to the hospital.
+For common illness and injury, like a cold, flu, minor cuts or burns, they will fit you into their schedule or refer you to another doctor or clinic.
+In some cases, they may have you go an urgent care clinic or a hospital.

 • For emergencies.
 If your illness or injury is life-threatening, call 911 or go to the nearest emergency room.
 You don't have to stay in-network or get a referral.
 Just let your PCP know that you had an emergency as soon as you can.
 They’ll follow your treatment and manage your follow-up care.